Oxsomi/core3/docs/oiSH.md

 	U8 padding1;

 	union {
-		U16 padding;				//Used for samplers, AS or read textures (should be 0) U16 shaderBufferId;			//Used only at serialization (Buffer registers only) U16 inputAttachmentId;		//U16_MAX indicates "nothing", otherwise <7, only valid for SubpassInput SHImageFormat image;
+		U16 padding;				//Used for samplers (should be 0) U16 shaderBufferId;			//Used only at serialization (Buffer registers only) U16 inputAttachmentId;		//U16_MAX indicates "nothing", otherwise <7, only valid for SubpassInput SHTextureFormat texture;	//Read/write textures
 	};

 	U16 arrayId;					//Used at serialization time only, can't be used on subpass inputs